-NOTE C - FUNCTIONAL CURRENCIES, COMPREHENSIVE LOSS AND FOREIGN CURRENCY TRANSLATION
+NOTE B - FUNCTIONAL CURRENCIES, COMPREHENSIVE GAIN/LOSS AND FOREIGN CURRENCY TRANSLATION

-The Company has entered into an interest rate swap agreement with a major U.S. bank which expires November 30, 2004, to hedge its exposure to variability in expected future cash flows resulting from interest rate risk related to a portion of its long-term debt.
+The Company entered into an interest rate swap agreement with a major U.S. bank which expires November 30, 2004, to hedge its exposure to variability in expected future cash flows resulting from interest rate risk related to a portion of its long-term debt, the effect of which resulted in \$10,000 gain for the three months ended March 31, 2004.